-Melbourne Design Week (MDW) is an annual 11-day program of talks, tours, exhibitions and workshops that celebrate and interrogate design through its varied disciplines, including: communication design, industrial design, service design, gaming, architecture, landscape architecture, urban design, fashion, craft and functional art.
-MDW is an opportunity for people within these disciplines — including designers, educators, thinkers and businesses — to come together to share ideas, show and sell new work and consider how design can be used as a force for good in an increasingly complex and precarious world.
+Melbourne Design Week (MDW) celebrates design in an annual 11-day program of talks, tours, exhibitions, launches, installations, and workshops across Australia’s design capital.
+The program is driven by ideas through providing a platform for designers, educators, enthusiasts, thinkers, and businesses to come together to share these ideas, show and sell new work, and consider how design can be used as a force for good in an increasingly complex and precarious world.

-MDW is an initiative of the Victorian Government through Creative Victoria, and delivered by the NGV.
-The program is built on the enthusiastic engagement and participation of the design sector and the general public.
-Since 2017 the program has grown in scope and scale from just under 100 programs in 2017 to over 300 in 2021 making it Australia’s largest international design event.
+MDW is an initiative of the Victorian Government through Creative Victoria and delivered by the NGV.
+The program is built on the enthusiastic engagement and participation of the design sector and the public.
+Since 2017 the program has grown in scope and scale from just under 100 programs in 2017 to over 350 in 2023.
+Over 70,000 people attended the 2023 festival making it Australia’s leading and largest design event.